-exercises for the students.
+the students.
 Ask them to follow along.
 See if they can determine what this type of exercise does for their bodies (makes them more flexible and relaxes the muscles).
 Show or model an example of a resistance (strength-building) exercise, such as push-ups or lifting hand weights.
 Ask them to follow along.
 (They could even take turns lifting cans of food in each hand.)
 See if they can determine how this type of exercise would help the body (strengthens muscles and increases endurance).
 Show an example or model a form of aerobic exercise, such as dancing, jumping jacks, or running.
 Have students follow along for a couple of minutes, and then ask them what they think this kind of exercise would do for the body (exercises the heart and lungs).
+Explain that this last type of exercise -the type that makes your heart beat faster-is called aerobic exercise.
+Aerobic exercise involves the increased need for oxygen.
+Ask students to think about what kind of exercises would be the opposite of aerobic exercise.
 Explain that exercise that makes the heart beat faster helps make it strong and healthy.
-How do we find how fast our hearts are beating?
+How do we find out how fast our hearts are beating?